Defining Flexible Electronics

 Flexible electronics is also one of the key enablers of 5G, a market that is expected to reach over $720 billion by 2030 thanks to large scale roll-out of infrastructures and rapid adoption of 5G devices and services.
 5G is set not only accelerate the growth and expansion of telecoms along with digital communication but is set to redefine and accelerate growth across multiple industries, and flexible electronics will make that possible.

-Today, many companies already turn to flexible electronics in order to gain a competitive edge, or to provide the solutions to complex design and fit problems; for it enables smaller, thinner, contoured, flexible, formable, lightweight product designs, and provides a greater level of sustainability.
+Today, many companies already turn to flexible electronics to gain a competitive edge, or to provide solutions to complex design and fit problems; for it enables smaller, thinner, contoured, flexible, formable, lightweight product designs, and provides a greater level of sustainability.

-Despite the increasing application of flexible electronics, the way in which this technology is defined today simply does not do justice to the significant opportunities you gain in both product functionality, design, look and feel.
+Despite the increasing application of flexible electronics, how this technology is defined today simply does not do justice to the significant opportunities you gain in both product functionality, design, look and feel.